schoenw/lmapd/README.md

 [![Build Status](https://travis-ci.org/schoenw/lmapd.svg?branch=master)](https://travis-ci.org/schoenw/lmapd)

 lmapd is the proof-of-concept daemon implementation for the Large-Scale Measurement Platforms (LMAP) information and data model developed by the [LMAP] working group of the [IETF].
+The information model was published as [RFC8193] and the data model as [RFC8194].

 ### Version
 0.4.1